Pseudocalotes kingdonwardi

-Pseudocalotes kingdonwardi, also known commonly as Kingdonward's bloodsucker, is a species of lizard in the family Agamidae.
+Pseudocalotes kingdonwardi, also known commonly as Kingdon-Ward's bloodsucker, is a species of lizard in the family Agamidae.
 The species is native to China and Myanmar.

 Etymology

 The specific name, kingdonwardi, is in honor of English botanist Francis "Frank" Kingdon-Ward.

 Description

 Dorsally, P. kingdonwardi is grayish brown with dark brown markings; ventrally it is grayish white.
 The holotype of P. kingdonwardi, a juvenile male, has a snout-to-vent length of 4 cm, plus a tail length of 8 cm.
-The holotype of the junior synonym "kaulbacki ", also a juvenile male, has an SVL of 7 cm, plus a tail length of 12.5 cm.
+The holotype of the junior synonym "kaulbacki", also a juvenile male, has an SVL of 7 cm, plus a tail length of 12.5 cm.
 The scales on the side of the trunk point obliquely downward.

 Habitat

-The preferred natural habitat of P. kingdonwardi is forest, at altitudes as high as 7,000 feet (2,134 meters).
+The preferred natural habitat of P. kingdonwardi is forest, at altitudes as high as 7000 ft.